0xZee/ollama-notebook/README.md

 # Running Ollama on Google Notebook with llama3 Model

-This repository contains a Jupyter notebook that demonstrates the use of the Ollama framework with the llama3 model for natural language processing tasks.
+This repository contains a Google colab notebook that demonstrates the use of the Ollama framework with the llama3 model for natural language processing tasks.

 ## Installation